Remain true to our original aspiration and keep our mission firmly in mind

-Remain true to our original aspiration and keep our mission firmly in mind (不忘初心，牢记使命) is a political slogan and education campaign initiated by the Chinese Communist Party (CCP) under General Secretary Xi Jinping.
+Remain true to our original aspiration and keep our mission firmly in mind is a political slogan and education campaign initiated by the Chinese Communist Party (CCP) under General Secretary Xi Jinping.
 Overseen by first-ranking secretary of the CCP Secretariat Wang Huning, the campaign began in June 2019 and concluded by January 2020.

 History

-One of the earliest mentions of the term "remaining true to our original aspiration" (不忘初心) came on 26 December 2013, the 120th anniversary of Mao Zedong, when scholar Huang Huilin wrote "Never forget the original intention, so that we can reach ultimate success" in the People's Daily.
+One of the earliest mentions of the term "remaining true to our original aspiration" came on 26 December 2013, the 120th anniversary of Mao Zedong, when scholar Huang Huilin wrote "Never forget the original intention, so that we can reach ultimate success" in the People's Daily.
 The eight-character version used by Huang originates from Buddhāvataṃsaka Sūtra, referring to the adherence to the original intention of Buddha.
 From 2013 to 2015, mentions of the slogan in People's Daily largely were applications of the original Buddhist phrase.
 By 2016, it started to gain more political use.
 In a June 2016 article, the People’s Daily highlighted the importance of "Marxist journalism education", saying China must "strengthen education and guidance" and continuing by writing "leading students to not forget the original intention, to not forget the roots, to not deviate from the direction [of the Party], and to stiffen the ‘backbone’ of a more determined army of news reservists".

 On 1 July 2016, General Secretary Xi Jinping gave a speech commemorating the 95th anniversary of the CCP.
-State media widely reported that the main idea of the speech was "not forgetting the original intention and continuing to move forward" (不忘初心, 继续前进), which they wrote as "the Party always maintains the original intention of the people, always adheres to the people’s position, and always maintains the spirit of struggle [enshrined] with the CCP’s founding."
+State media widely reported that the main idea of the speech was "not forgetting the original intention and continuing to move forward", which they wrote as "the Party always maintains the original intention of the people, always adheres to the people’s position, and always maintains the spirit of struggle [enshrined] with the CCP’s founding."
 This phrase was used for the much of 2017 ahead of the 17th Party National Congress.
 The current phrase "remain true to our original aspiration and keep our mission firmly in mind" first appeared in May 2017 in a message of congratulation on the first successful flight of the Comac C919 by the Party leadership.
-The phrase was given more weight when Xi mentioned it during his political report to the 17th Party Congress in October 2017, where he proposed that the CCP should launch an educational campaign and stated that the original heart and mission of the Chinese Communists is to "seek happiness for the Chinese people and rejuvenation for the Chinese nation".
+The phrase was given more weight when Xi mentioned it during his political report to the 17th Party Congress in October 2017, where he proposed that the CCP should launch an educational campaign and stated that the original mission of the CCP is to "seek happiness for the Chinese people and rejuvenation for the Chinese nation".